bids-standard/bids-specification/src/99-appendices/03-hed.md

 ...

 ```

-You may provide a `HED` column and multiple category columns to document your events.
 The tags in the `HED` column of the \_events.tsv file are often specific to the individual event instances,
 while the common properties are represented by categorial values appearing in other columns.
+You may provide a `HED` column and multiple categorical columns to document your events.
 Each of these categorical columns should be documented in a corresponding \_events.json sidecar.
-The column name (e.g., `mycodes`) is the dictionary key as illustrated by the following example.
+The column name (e.g., `mycodes`) is the dictionary key to this documentation, as illustrated by the following example.

 Example: